montilab/BrCaExoPDO/scripts/README.md

 ### 3. scIB
 - **scIB**: [Setup Documentation](https://scib-metrics.readthedocs.io/en/stable/index.html)
-  - scIB is a benchmarking platform used to assess the performance of various single-cell integration methods.
+  - scIB (Single-cell Integration Benchmarking) is a benchmarking toolkit used to assess the performance of various single-cell integration methods.
 Refer to the documentation for setup and usage details.

 ### 4. inferCNV
 - **inferCNV**: [Github Repository](https://github.com/broadinstitute/inferCNV/wiki)